 I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Standards on Assurance Engagements.
-I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the performance statement section of my report.
+I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Performance Statement section of my report.

 My independence is established by the Constitution Act 1975.
-I and my staff are independent of the council in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the performance statement in Victoria and have also fulfilled our other ethical responsibilities in accordance with the Code.
+My staff and I are independent of the council in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the performance statement in Victoria.
+My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.